AtomCraftMC/AtomBits/README.md

-AtomBits plugin for AtomCraft network
+AtomBits plugin for AtomCraft network# Please don't report bugs to me :> I've just put them out for people that "can" possibly make a use out of it